My TBR Pile of Doom: A Celebration of Unread Books

 2017-06-11 21.39.38

-These three to understand better the places I hope to visit someday and spend time without just being a tourist in the pejorative term.
+These three to understand better the places I hope to visit someday.
 Africa, America and Europe.
 All covered here.
 The Bryson book, while dated, is hilarious and after a visit to a European destination mentioned in it, I always read the chapter on it to get at HIS funny and smart take on the place.

 2017-06-11 21.40.30